walquis/git-basics-team-project/docs/syllabus.md

 # Syllabus for Collaborating with git

-Another name for this session could be "Three Objects and Three Trees".

-## Overview

 We will learn git's data model, __The Three Objects__.
 We will learn git's local-change-management model, which manipulates __Three Trees__.
 In the course of running a collaborative software development exercise, your project team will use git commands to examine the state of git objects on these trees, and move them back and forth.
-Some of these commands may be familiar (e.g., 'git checkout', 'git add', 'git commit', 'git status', 'git diff') and some may not ('git reset', 'git diff \--staged').
+Some of these commands may be familiar (e.g., `git checkout`, `git add`, `git commit`, `git status`, `git diff`) and some may not (`git reset`, `git diff --staged`).

 ### Goals
+1. Gain confidence to make changes, by knowing specifics about how git has your back.
+1. Know how to read the commit graph, and use git commands confidently to make it look like you want.
+1. Understand how basic git commands such as `git add`, `git commit`, and `git reset` move the state of your local changes among __The Three Trees__.
 1. Understand the git data model well enough to describe your git environment in terms of __The Three Objects__.
-1. Understand how basic git commands such as `git add`, `git commit`, and `git reset` move the state of your local changes among __The Three Trees__.
-1. Know how to read the commit graph, and use git commands effectively to make it look like you want.
-1. Gain confidence to make changes, knowing specifics about how git has your back.

 ### Objectives